Our Logo:

 Previous Folk Club Features

-Listed by date, one year of VFMS Feature Acts per webage:
+Listed by date, one year of VFMS Feature Acts per webpage:

 (We resolved to have a weekly Coffee House beginning January 1986;